JamaroPL/Counter-Strike2-CS2/README.md

 Credits
 =============================================
-Thanks to hazedumper library for providing memory offsets.
+Thanks to PolarnyKing for providing memory offsets.

-Thanks to bsp_parser library for making the aimbot even better.
+Thanks to Zizel  for for helping me with that project